Do you need to eat fruits and vegetables?

 In some cases, people who eat more fruits and vegetables may actually gain weight because they don’t compensate by cutting back on other foods — and juice seems to be especially problematic.

-For instance, in one RCT, when overweight and obese people added fresh fruits and vegetables to their diets for eight weeks, they gained twice as much weight as lean participants, who responded by eating less of other foods.
-However, people from all three groups gained weight after consuming fruits and vegetables in juice form during a second eight-week period, although obese participants gained the most.5
+For instance, in one RCT, when overweight and obese people were provided with fresh fruits and vegetables to add to their diets for eight weeks, they gained twice as much weight as lean participants, who responded to increased produce intake by eating less of other foods.
+However, people from all three groups gained weight after consuming the same amount of produce in juice form during a second eight-week period.
+Still, obese participants gained the most.5

 On the other hand, replacing highly processed refined food with fruits and vegetables is not only a smart choice nutritionally; it might also lead to weight loss.
 In a three-month study, overweight women who were provided with vouchers to purchase only fresh produce lost 6 pounds, whereas those who were given vouchers to purchase any type of groceries gained 4 pounds by the study’s end.6